 Blast Motion Golf

 The Blast Motion Golf precision motion sensor weighs less than half an ounce and easily attaches to most regulation putters without impacting a player’s stroke.
-The device retails for around $150 at several sporting goods stores and Amazon.
+The device is available at several sporting goods stores and Amazon.